About

 British Columbia

-OsteopathyBC (OBC) was incorporated under the Society Act of the Province of British Columbia as the Society for the Promotion of Manual Practice Osteopathy (SPMPO) in 2005.
+OsteopathyBC (OBC) was incorporated under the Societies Act of the Province of British Columbia as the Society for the Promotion of Manual Practice Osteopathy (SPMPO) in 2005.
 It has been a member of the Osteopathic International Alliance (OIA) since 2008.

 Manitoba